Datax-package/Datax.sty/README.md

 # The datax package
 A LaTeX package to insert data from a script in a document.
-Interacting plugins available at [Github](https://github.com/Datax-package).
+Interacting plugins available at [Github, Datax-package](https://github.com/Datax-package).

 ## Example usage
 Julia script: